 Is Cousins Beach in “The Summer I Turned Pretty” Real?

 We hate to be the bearer of bad news, but there is no Cousins Beach in Massachusetts.
 The made-up seaside town comes from Han’s imagination.
 The good news is, you can visit the beach where the show is filmed.
 The principal photography for “The Summer I Turned Pretty” took place in and around the city of Wilmington, NC.
 The notable chosen locations include Fort Fisher, the Cape Fear Country Club, and the Porters Neck area, as reported by Star News Online.

-Is Cousins Beach From “The Summer I Turned Pretty” Inspired by a Real Place?
+Is Cousins Beach From “The Summer I Turned Pretty” Inspired By a Real Place?

 The author behind the To All the Boys book series – who also serves as “The Summer I Turned Pretty”‘s showrunner – has previously shared the real-life places that inspired the fictitious Cousins Beach.
-According to Han, she fused together various beaches across the East Coast she’d visited over the years to birth Cousins Beach.
+According to Han, she fused together various beaches across the east coast she’d visited over the years to birth Cousins Beach.

 Her time spent in Massachusetts’s Cape Cod working as a nanny during grad school, in particular, shaped her vision.
 Han also weighed in on the subject when curious readers of her novel flocked to social media in search of answers about the mysterious Cousins Beach.
-The author noted that other than Cape Cod, the Hamptons and just a splash of “Outer Banks” fueled her imaginings.
+The author noted that other than Cape Cod, the Hamptons and just a splash of “Outer Banks” fuelled her imaginings.
 She also told Today that Martha’s Vineyard in Massachusetts and Nags Head in North Carolina inspired Cousins Beach as well.
 “I borrowed something from all those beaches,” Han said.